 How do I absentee vote?

-Absentee ballots for the June 7, 2022 primary election are available April 25, 2022 at the Circuit Clerk’s office.
-You can absentee vote in-person or by mail.
+You can absentee vote in-person at the Circuit Clerk’s office or can request an absentee ballot to vote by mail.
 An absentee voter guide can be found here.
 If you have any questions, please contact the Circuit Clerk’s office: 662-234-4951.

-Absentee Voting Dates for the November 8, 2022 general election:
+Saturday Absentee Voting Dates for the November 7, 2023 General election:

 What do I need to bring with me to vote?

 You will need to bring a form of government-issued photo identification to the polls.
 Acceptable forms of identification include:

 - A photo ID card issued by a branch, department, or entity of the State of Mississippi